edgonzalesjr/SOC-Automation-Lab/README.md

 - Integration and Automation
   - Integrating Wazuh, TheHive and Shuffle for automated incident response
-  - Automating alerts and notifications to analysts thru a Email/Discord channel
+  - Automating alerts and notifications to analysts thru Email
   - Utilizing VirusTotal for hash and IP address reputation checks
   - Configuring TheHive for case management